sphinx-doc/sphinx-intl/README.rst

 * Feature #3: `update-txconfig-resources` command now detect project-name from `.tx/config` that already exists.
 * Now using setuptools instead of distribute.
+* Fix: tox test raises a error with transifex-client-0.10

 0.9.3 (2013/04/20)
 -------------------